 In this Pennsylvania Department of Education-approved program, you’ll gain theoretical knowledge and practical instructional skills for special education classrooms.
 You’ll also explore and analyze the social, political, and economic issues that influence the course of public education in the United States.
-We offer a choice of three specific qualifications:
+Through our Masters in Special Education, we offer a choice of three specific qualifications:

-- Master of Science in Pre-K–8 Special Education – 30 credits
+- Master of Science in Pre-K–12 Special Education – 36 credits

-- Master of Science in Pre-K–8 Special Education with Autism Endorsement – 42 credits
+- Master of Science in Pre-K–12 Special Education with Autism Endorsement – 42 credits

 What You Will Learn - Online Master of Science in Special Education

-The online Master's degree in Special Education builds on your professional experience with rigorous course content that prepares you for advanced educational practice in PreK-8 classrooms.
+The online Master's degree in Special Education will expand your skillset with rigorous course content that prepares you for advanced educational practice in PreK-12 classrooms.
 We also provide the tools you need to pursue self-directed professional action research and evaluate new instructional techniques after graduation.

-As a GMercyU graduate, you will be able to:
+As a GMercyU Masters in Special Education graduate, you will be able to: